isabella232/dynamic-media-classic.en-1/help/setting-spin-set-viewer-presets.md

 ---
 # Setting up Spin Set Viewer Presets{#setting-up-spin-set-viewer-presets}

 Spin Set Viewer Presets determine the style, behavior, and look of your viewers.
-Dynamic Media Classic comes with default Spin Set Viewer Presets.
+Adobe Dynamic Media Classic comes with default Spin Set Viewer Presets.
 If you are an administrator, you can create your own Spin Set Viewer Presets as well.
 You can configure a Spin Set Viewer Preset with different colors, borders, fonts, and image settings.

 **To create a Spin Set Viewer Preset:**